-March to the “Old French Lines,” where French Soldiers entrenched themselves during the epic Battle of Carillon on July 8, 1758.
-Join Ticonderoga’s Fifes and Drums to lay wreaths and remember the day-long battle that cost the British & French Armies over 2500 casualties.
-The Battle of Carillon would prove to be France’s greatest victory of the French & Indian War, one which sealed Ticonderoga’s legacy around the Atlantic world.
-The Carillon Battlefield at Fort Ticonderoga preserves the largest series of untouched 18th-century earthworks surviving in North America.
+Join Fort Ticonderoga’s Fifes and Drums to lay wreaths and remember the men who fell in the climactic 1758 Battle of Carillon.
+Feel the power of the site and remember the day-long battle where the British had suffered casualties of nearly 2,000 men killed and wounded.
+The Battle of Carillon would prove to be France’s greatest victory of the French & Indian War.
+Preserved on the Carillon Battlefield at Fort Ticonderoga is the largest series of untouched 18th-century earthworks surviving in North America.

 Save On Your